immutable/contracts/audits/token/202309-threat-model-preset-erc721.md

 - Studios should be able to mint multiple tokens efficiently to multiple addresses.

-- Studios should be able to to mint by token id out of order for metadata association.
+- Studios should be able to mint by token id out of order for metadata association.

 - Minting should be restricted to addresses that were granted the `minter` role.